Tethys-Robotics-Team/prometheus_monitoring/README.md

 # Pre-requisites
 Before we get started installing the Prometheus stack.
 Ensure you install the latest version of docker and [docker swarm](https://docs.docker.com/engine/swarm/swarm-tutorial/) on your Docker host machine.
 Docker Swarm is installed automatically when using Docker for Mac or Docker for Windows.

+Additionally, we recommend to install Portainer as an additional overview of the running docker stacks and containers.
+To install this, use the following script as follows:

+	$ ./start_portainer.bash

+The Portainer Dashboard will be accessible via: `http://<Host IP Address>:9000` for example http://192.168.10.1:9000 and will be needed to setup the first time you access it with a user name and password.

 # Installation & Configuration
 Clone the project locally to your Docker host.

 If you would like to change which targets should be monitored or make configuration changes edit the [/prometheus/prometheus.yml](prometheus/prometheus.yml) file.
 The targets section is where you define what should be monitored by Prometheus.
 The names defined in this file are actually sourced from the service name in the docker-compose file.
 If you wish to change names of the services you can add the "container_name" parameter in the `docker-compose.yml` file.

+The Grafana Dashboard will be accessible via: `http://<Host IP Address>:3000` for example http://192.168.10.1:3000

+	username - admin
+	password - foobar (Password is stored in the `/grafana/config.monitoring` env file)

+## Compose installation

 Once configurations are done let's start it up.
 From the /prometheus project directory run the following command:

-    $ HOSTNAME=$(hostname) docker stack deploy -c docker-stack.yml prom
+    $ ./start_compose.bash

-That's it the `docker stack deploy' command deploys the entire Grafana and Prometheus stack automagically to the Docker Swarm.
+That's it the `docker compose up' command deploys the entire Grafana and Prometheus stack automatically to Docker.
 By default cAdvisor and node-exporter are set to Global deployment which means they will propogate to every docker host attached to the Swarm.

-The Grafana Dashboard is now accessible via: `http://<Host IP Address>:3000` for example http://192.168.10.1:3000

-	username - admin
-	password - foobar (Password is stored in the `/grafana/config.monitoring` env file)
+In order to check the status of the newly created stack, we recommend using portainer as stated in the Pre-requisites.

+## Stack installation

+Alternative, you can use the docker stack functions to let run the script.
+From the /prometheus project directory run the following command:

+    $ ./start_stack.bash

+That's it the `docker stack deploy' command deploys the entire Grafana and Prometheus stack automatically to the Docker Swarm.
+By default cAdvisor and node-exporter are set to Global deployment which means they will propogate to every docker host attached to the Swarm.

 In order to check the status of the newly created stack:

-    $ docker stack ps prom
+    $ docker stack ps monitor

 View running services: